Foot Drop : Charlotte’s Journey

 In June 2021, I suffered an L5/S1 disc herniation during a warm up at my dance fitness class.
 The disc compression resulted in right sided foot drop.
 Having always been a fairly active person and on the go mum of 2 this came as a bit of a shock.
 Not only was I dealing with the most severe pain I’d ever experienced, I now had something called foot drop which I knew nothing about.
 On discharge from hospital where I was first taken by ambulance, I remember being unable to put my shoe on and asking for assistance.
 My foot felt like it was being put in a shoe 2 sizes too small and felt very unpleasant.
 I also noticed that I couldn’t move my toes up and down.
 The first few days and weeks were awful as I couldn’t walk without my husband’s support.
 On the day I first saw my consultant, I had to walk in without my husband.
 I was so embarrassed as I struggled to walk across the reception.
 My consultant referred me for an MRI, which I had the following day, and arranged for me to see a Physio.

 I began exercises 5 days after surgery for my back and I started to move my foot as much as I could.
-It took some time after surgery to recover with me not being able to walk very far so it was hard to see how the foot was recovering.
-I initially used crutches as I just didn’t feel stable and was very much walking with my knee high.
-I felt like a soldier marching.
-This did not help my back as I was recovering.
+It took some time after surgery to recover, I was not able to walk very far so it was hard to see how the foot was recovering.
+I initially used crutches as I didn’t feel stable and was very much walking with my knee high.
+I felt like a soldier marching which did not help my back as I was recovering.

 As I began to walk further and took away the crutches I noticed that I would go wobbly randomly and gravitate one way.
 I described it like I’d had a few drinks.
 This become more obvious as I increased my distance and I simply felt I could not balance fully.
 This I learnt was from the foot drop and not feeling through the foot.
 I felt embarrassed and felt like lots of people were staring.